Getting Started with Evernote for:

-Click Notebooks in the Sidebar to see a list of all notebooks.
+Click Notebooks in the Sidebar to see the list of all notebooks.
 To view all the notes in a notebook, double-click it.

-The Activity Stream lists all of the activity that has taken place in Shared Notebooks that you have shared, as well as Joined Notebooks that others have shared with you.
+The Activity Stream lists all of the activity that has taken place in any Shared Notes or Shared Notebooks that you have shared, as well as Joined Notebooks that others have shared with you.
 The Activity Stream includes information about what notes others have created or updated and when.

-When new updates are posted to your Activity Stream, the Activity Stream icon will display the number of events that have occurred since you last opened your Activity Stream.
+When new updates are posted to your Activity Stream, the Activity Stream icon will turn blue, and show the number of events that have occurred since you last opened your Activity Stream.
 Click on the button to show a list of which notes were updated.

 Organize Your Notes